alpaka-group/alpaka/README.md

 *NOTE*: When using *CUDA* 7.0, the *CUDA accelerator back-end* can not be enabled together with the *std::thread accelerator back-end* or the *Boost.Fiber accelerator back-end* due to bugs in the nvcc compiler.

 When an accelerator back-end using *OpenMP* is enabled, the compiler and the platform have to support the corresponding minimum *OpenMP* version.

+When an accelerator back-end using *TBB* is enabled, the compiler and the platform have to support the corresponding minimum *TBB* version.

 Usage